jennymadsen/DEVintersectionFall2019/index.md

 layout: home
 ---

-[DEVintersection]() is proud to provide the following speaker material from its 2018 conference held in Orlando, Fl on June 11 - 13th, 2019.
+[DEVintersection]() is proud to provide the following speaker material from its Fa;; 2019 conference held in Las Vegas, NV on Nov.
+18 - 21st, 2019 at the MGM Grand Resort.